Timothy DeStefano

 DeStefano, T., Kneller, R., and J. Timmis.
 (2022), The (fuzzy) digital divide: the effect of universal broadband on firm performance, Journal of Economic Geography, lbac006.

 DeStefano,T., and J. Timmis.
-(2021).
-Robots and Export Quality, R&R, Journal of Development Economics.
+(2024).
+Robots and Export Quality, Journal of Development Economics. forthcoming

 Working papers

 DeStefano, T., Johnstone, N., Kneller, R., and J. Timmis.
-(2020).
-Capital incentives and the age of intangibles?
-GEP Discussion paper 2020/06. presented at NBER Summer Institute on IT and Digitization, 2019.
+(2024).
+Capital Incentives in the Age of AI.

 DeStefano, T., Kneller, R., and J. Timmis.
 (2020).
-ICT and capital saving technical change, GEP Discussion paper, 2020/03. presented at NBER Summer Institute on IT and Digitization, 2020.
+ICT and capital saving technical change, GEP Discussion paper, 2020/03.

 Work in Progress